-Administration Function Family Assistance Administration (FAA) Determines eligibility for: Division of Developmental Disability (DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
-DDD is responsible for: • Providing a variety of services to persons who have specific disabilities; • Making eligibility determinations for DDD services on referrals from ALTCS; and • Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
+Administration Function Family Assistance Administration (FAA) Determines eligibility for: AHCCCS Medical Assistance; Cash assistance; Kinship Foster Care; Tuberculosis Control; Refugee Cash Assistance; Refugee Medical Assistance Programs; and Division of Developmental Disability (DDD) Nutrition Assistance.
+The ALTCS program contractor for all developmentally disabled persons statewide.
+DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Making eligibility determinations for DDD services on referrals from ALTCS; and Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.
 Disability Determination Services Administration (DDSA) The Arizona State agency authorized to make disability determinations for the Social Security Administration and AHCCCS.
-Comprehensive Medical Dental Program (CMDP) Contracts as an AHCCCS Complete Care (ACC) plan to provide medical services to foster children who meet the Title IV-E or Medicaid eligibility criteria.
+Comprehensive Medical Dental Program (CMDP) Contracts as an AHCCCS Complete Care (ACC) plan to provide medical services to foster children who meet the Title IV-E or

+Medicaid eligibility criteria.

 Division of Child Support Services (DCSS) DCSS is committed to helping children receive the support they are due.
-When a child does not receive financial support from one or both parents, the DCSS helps by: • Locating the non-custodial parent; • Establishing legal paternity; • Establishing a legal support order;
+When a child does not receive financial support from one or both parents, the DCSS helps by:

+Locating the non-custodial parent;

+Establishing legal paternity;

+Establishing a legal support order;

-Enforcing support orders; andCollecting child support and medical support payments.
+Enforcing support orders; and

+Collecting child support and medical support payments.